b3j0f/shortUrl/README.md

 - tsconfig: typescript.
 - yarn.lock: project dependencies listing.

-### Sources

-The directory `src` contains all source files.

 ### Tests

-The directory `tests` contains all test files.
+The directory `tests` contains all test files separataed in both unit tests and integration tests.

 ### Containers

-The directory `container` contains docker and docker-compose files.
+The directory `container` contains a Dockerfile image and a docker-compose file.